G20 summit will boost trade to revive global economy

 Trade ministers of the G20 economies met in Shanghai in July, where they issued the first trade ministers' joint statement in the history of G20 and several agreements concerning investment policy, investment guidance and multilateral trade system.
 Ni said that those outcomes are expected to be endorsed at the upcoming G20 leaders' summit, adding that they will effectively deal with slowing trade and investment, production overcapacity and trade protectionism.

 But as the outcomes of the G20 summit are not legally binding, China should carry out talks with the next two host countries of the G20 summit -- namely, Germany in 2017 and India in 2018 -- to smooth the way and implement all the measures and consensuses reached in this year's summit, Ni emphasized.
 The summit should also promote measures related to regional trade agreements, multilateral negotiations and international investment to be carried over into WTO negotiations, she said.

-Received via email at 9:02 PM EST for publication. ~ Dinar Chronicles H.Res.934 - Providing for consideration of the Senate amendment t...
+Received via email at 9:21 PM EST for publication. ~ Dinar Chronicles Former President Barack Obama is really a Supreme Commander of th...